CouncilofLorien/counciloflorien.github.io/docs/news/scenario-barrelsoutofbond.md

 ## Barrels out of Bond

 {: .px-4 .fs-4 .fw-200 .text-center }
-For some time Bilbo sat and thought about this water-gate, and wondered if it could be used for the escape of his friends, and at last he had the desperate beginnings of a plan.
+For some time Bilbo sat and thought about this water-gate,<br>
+and wondered if it could be used for the escape of his friends,<br>
+and at last he had the desperate beginnings of a plan.

 _—The Hobbit_